Frequently Asked Questions

 May I retake the Math Placement Test if I am unhappy with my score or placement?

 Yes, you may retake the Math Placement Test.
-However, you must wait two weeks before retaking the same Math Placement Test (General, Intermediate, or Advanced).
-You may switch from the Advanced to Intermediate or General test or from the General or Intermediate to Advanced test without waiting two weeks.
-For example, if you take the Advanced Math Placement Test on June 10, you may either take the General or Intermediate Math Placement Test immediately or retake the Advanced Math Placement Test on or after June 25.
-You may only take each Math Placement Test (General, Intermediate, or Advanced) twice in a one-year period.
+However, you must wait two weeks before retaking the same Math Placement Test (General or Advanced).
+You may switch from the Advanced to General test or from the General to Advanced test without waiting two weeks.
+For example, if you take the Advanced Math Placement Test on June 10, you may either take the General Math Placement Test immediately or retake the Advanced Math Placement Test on or after June 25.
+You may only take each Math Placement Test (General or Advanced) twice in a one-year period.

 Why are we not allowed to use a calculator on the Mathematics Placement Test?

 The use of calculators has been discussed by the Math Placement Testing Committee, which consists of math faculty and testing experts from the various campuses.
 There is a definite awareness of the extensive use of calculators in high school courses.
 The argument against the use of calculators is three-fold:

 - It is the committee's judgement that the problems on the test can be answered without the aid of calculators if the underlying principles are understood.